Skip to main content

 https://ico.org.uk/for-organisations/resources-and-support/data-protection-self-assessment/getting-ready-for-the-gdpr/

-If you have any further questions on the GDPR compliance program or data processing and security practices, please do not hesitate to contact us at [email protected].
+If you have any further questions on the GDPR compliance program or data processing and security practices, please do not hesitate to contact us.

 Please note that we have prepared these FAQs to help our European Club Customers understand what we are doing to comply with GDPR and what we can do to help them.
 It is not a substitute for legal advice.
 We strongly recommend that Clubs obtain legal advice on this important topic.